 - The Timing Building: Situated next to the standard finish line, the Timing Building is used by race timing crews.
 It also serves as the offices of the Nordic Ski Club of Fairbanks.

-- Equipment Shed: Most club-related equipment, especially grooming equipment, is stored here.
+- Equipment Building (located near the entrance): Most club-related equipment, especially grooming equipment, is stored here.

 - Roundabout parking: Parking for a few cars is available just outside the gate to the recreation area.
 Use this if you are skiing late and are concerned that you might get locked out.
 You can access the North Forty and Warm Up Loop trails from this area.